Symptoms and treatment of cysts in the head. Brain cyst symptoms and treatment methods

 • chronic diseases of a woman (for example, diabetes mellitus or an enlarged thyroid gland);

-• cardiovascular problems, due to which the fetus does not receive enough oxygen from the blood;
+• cardiovascular problems, due to which the fetus does not receive enough oxygen supplied by the blood;

 • infections and viruses (even herpes in its active stage can affect);